Power BI Tips and Tricks

 DateTimeZone.RemoveZone( DateTimeZone.ToLocal( DateTime.AddZone([EventStartDateTime], 0) ) )

 This expression works great as long as users are in Power BI Desktop in Pacific Time.
-However, as soon as the model publishes to the Power BI Service, and the data refreshes, the date-times are no longer be Pacific Time.
-ToLocal() converts to the local time of the Power BI servers which are set for Universal Coordinated Time.
+However, as soon as the model is published to the Power BI Service and the data refreshes, the date times are no longer Pacific Time.
+ToLocal() converts to the local time of the Power BI servers, which are set for Universal Coordinated Time.

 To resolve the Daylight Savings Time issue, we need to determine if a date is in DST or not before adding an hour offset.
-My solution does this with a table of DST periods including UTC time.
-I created a PowerQuery function to look up a UTC based value and return 1 if the value occurs in DST and 0 if it does not.
+My solution does this with a table of DST periods, including UTC.
+I created a PowerQuery function to look up a UTC-based value and return 1 if the value occurs in DST and 0 if it does not.
 I then add that value to the timezone offset.

 My table of Daylight Savings Times: